Mike Wilson (executive): Devolver Digital

 In spring 2008, Mike Wilson rejoined Harry Miller, Rick Stults, and several other former partners to found Devolver Digital, a producer/publisher hybrid initially working with Croteam – creators of the Serious Sam franchise that Wilson and Miller helped establish while with Gathering of Developers.
-WIlson has served as a founding partner and spokesperson of Devolver Digital since its inception.
+WIlson has been a founding partner and spokesperson of Devolver Digital since its inception.

 Devolver's first release, Serious Sam HD: The First Encounter, came out in November 2009 on PC and January 2010 on Xbox Live Arcade.
 Serious Sam HD: The Second Encounter was released in May 2010 on PC and September 22 on XBLA.
 After the release of Serious Sam 3: BFE in 2011, Devolver decided to shift its focus from larger development cycles to the emerging indie gaming scene.
 Using the Serious Sam series as a test bed for indie development and relations, Devolver worked with developer Vlambeer to release Serious Sam: The Random Encounter in October 2011.
 Since then, Devolver has gone on to release Hotline Miami with developer Dennaton Games, selling over two million copies on Steam alone as of October 2016.

 Since 2017, Devolver has released more than 50 new game titles, including Hotline Miami 2: Wrong Number, Gris, Reigns, My Friend Pedro, and multiple installments of the acclaimed Enter the Gungeon and Shadow Warrior franchises.
 In 2020, the company, in concert with UK-based developer Mediatonic, released its biggest hit to date with Fall Guys: Ultimate Knockout, which sold more than two million copies on Steam within a week of its release.
-Heralded as “the perfect game for the coronavirus age” by USA Today, the game's near-instantaneous success has been attributed to its non-violent, joyfully communal gameplay, which has been called “a salve to social isolation and an escape from the constant barrage of bad news” during the 2020 global pandemic.
+Heralded as "the perfect game for the coronavirus age" by USA Today, the game's near-instantaneous success has been attributed to its non-violent, joyfully communal gameplay, which has been called "a salve to social isolation and an escape from the constant barrage of bad news" during the 2020 global pandemic.

 In 2020, Devolver announced its first television project with an adaptation of My Friend Pedro, to be written and executive produced by John Wick creator Derek Kolstad.
-Envisioned as an “R-rated, half-hour dramedy,” Wilson will serve as an executive producer on the series, alongside Legendary Entertainment, DJ2 Entertainment, and Deadpool 2 director David Leitch.
+Envisioned as an "R-rated, half-hour dramedy," Wilson will be an executive producer on the series, alongside Legendary Entertainment, DJ2 Entertainment, and Deadpool 2 director David Leitch.